Prequalified supplier arrangements: Goods and services guide

 When selecting a supplier(s) from the pre-qualified arrangement, buyers access information ranging from basic business details to more comprehensive details including:

-• compliance with the Supplier Code of Conduct; and
+• compliance with the Supplier Code of Conduct

 The extent of information available to buyers depends on what was requested from suppliers when establishing the arrangement.
 The information requested will depend on the market analysis and where efficiency can be gathered through the capture of information.
 Criteria must be established for inclusion on the prequalified supplier arrangement.